Join NNIRR’s academic internship placement!

 * While our internship program is unpaid at this time, we encourage students to seek stipends or scholarships from their academic institution and will support all reporting and evaluation requirements for selected students.
 In special cases, we may consider academic year-long placements.

-Our 2021 Summer internship program application deadline has passed and is now closed.
-The next available internships will be for Spring 2022.
+Our 2023 Spring internship program application deadline has passed and is now closed.
+The next available internships will be for Summer 2023.

 ** Please note, we are not able to accept international students who are not already based in the U.S. at this time. **